Walk and discover one of the most beautiful countries on Earth.

 Walk details: 12km, 270m ascent.

 Another contrast again today as we walk to our summer farm, Lykkesetra, set in the meadows below Forbundsfjellet.
-Over a lunch of local, traditional food the farmer will tell stories about the history and folklore of summers spent in the mountains.
-This was always a special time of the year, much enjoyed by the farming families.
+Over a lunch of local, traditional food the farmer will tell stories from lived experience about the history and folklore of summers spent in the mountains.
+We hear about life on the farm and the hard work of producing the fabled Norwegian delicacy, brown cheese.
+Time spent at the summer farm was always special, much enjoyed by the farming families and it remains close to the heart of Gundbrandsdalen today.

 Walk details: 12km, 380m ascent.

 Both tranquil and sublime Finnsjøvola offers us a relaxed and spectacular day.
 We ascend steadily through delightful pine forest to open land and sparkling lakes with views of the Rondane massif and east towards Sweden.
-As we walk and soak up the beautiful scenery we may be lucky enough to hear the cries of the golden plover.
+As we walk and soak up the beautiful scenery we may be lucky enough to see wild reindeer and the almost mythical cloudberries, 'the gold of the mountain', so valued in Norway.

 • 7 nights accommodation in our comfortable mountain hotel

-• Breakfast and evening meal buffet meals, packed lunches and filled thermos.
+• Breakfast and evening meals, packed lunches and filled thermos.

 • Guided walks on 5 days, 1 day at Maihaugen open-air museum